normanormata/norma-normata/_pages/dpw.md

 d.
 It is desirable that Christian love be demonstrated by offerings for the use of the deacons in the ministry of mercy on behalf of the church.
 It is appropriate that a special offering be received for this purpose following the Lord's Supper.

-## Chapter III
-The Administration of the Sacraments
+## Chapter III: The Administration of the Sacraments
 A. General Provisions
 1. In order that the sacraments may be observed with discernment and profit, it is imperative that adequate preparation be made prior to their administration.
 Before observing the sacraments, God's people ought to meditate on the teaching of the Word of God concerning them, particularly as summarized in the Confession of Faith and Catechisms.
 It is also advisable that from time to time the preaching include suitable instruction on the sacraments.
 Moreover, when the sacraments are being celebrated, the minister shall always accompany them by the preaching of the Word, and he shall take especial care in that preaching to proclaim Christ and his benefits, so that God's people can understand what the sacrament means.
 In connection with the administration of the sacraments, he shall set forth a summary of the teaching of the Word of God as to their institution, meaning, and nature.